department-of-veterans-affairs/va.gov-team/Practice Areas/Content/content-review-process.md

 -	A conversational style, with questions in the first person (i.e., "How can I get these benefits?") and answers in the second person (i.e., "You'll need to apply for benefits").

 2. Use words consistently to inspire trust and provide a consistent user experience across VA.gov.

 For example, form introduction pages and VA.gov How to Apply pages use repeatable language and design elements on the page.
-This ensures that users will have a consistent and familiar experience across form when applying for a benefit online. show examples:
+This ensures that users will have a consistent and familiar experience across all forms when applying for a benefit online. show examples:
 How to apply pages use the eligibility blue box and header

 3. Make the writing conversational
 Use everyday words and pronouns to speak to the user.
-Make the content relevant to them by writing in active voice and present tense.
 Use “you” to address the user and help them understand what they need to do.
 Please avoid using “he” and “she.”
 For example:

 <div class="do-dont">